Frequency Estimation in the Shuffle Model with Almost a Single Message: Frequency Estimation

 \begin{proof} For any input $\bm{D} = (x_1, x_2, \dots, x_n)$, the view of the analyzer is the multiset $\TT$ which can be split into two parts: \begin{enumerate} \item $n$ real inputs from all the users $\{x_i\}_{i=1}^n$, and \item the multiset of expected $n\rho$ blanket noises $\TT_{\Noise}\subseteq[B]$. \end{enumerate} Let $\bm{D}'$ be any neighbouring databases of $\bm{D}$.
 Then we need to prove:

 Without loss of generality, we assume $\bm{D}$ and $\bm{D}'$ differ in the last element, i.e., $\bm{D}' = (x_1, x_2, \dots, x_n')$.
 By factoring out the first $n-1$ users, it suffices to prove:

 Note that \eqref{eq:fe0-target} is actually stronger than \eqref{eq:fe0-origin}, as the first $n-1$ common users provide additional randomness.
-To prove \eqref{eq:fe0-target}, we note that without real inputs from the first $n-1$ users, $\SSS \circ (\RR^{\FE0})^n$ corresponds to the mechanism $\MM^\BIB(B,1,0,n,\rho)$: \begin{itemize} \item The set of bins in $\MM^\BIB$ corresponds to $[B]$. \item The input set in $\MM^\BIB$ corresponds to $\{x\}$ where $x$ is the input. \item No fixed $k$ noisy balls, i.e., $k=0$. \item The multiset of bins chosen by the expected $np$ noisy balls is $\TT_\Noise$. \end{itemize} Then the lemma immediately follows from Theorem~\ref{thm:bibdp}. \end{proof}
+To prove \eqref{eq:fe0-target}, we note that without real inputs from the first $n-1$ users, the shuffled messages correspond to $\MM^\BIB$ with public parameters $m=B,s=1,k=0,n,p=\rho$: \begin{itemize} \item The set of bins in $\MM^\BIB$ corresponds to $[B]$. \item The input set $S$ in $\MM^\BIB$ corresponds to $\{x_n\}$ and $\{x'_n\}$, respectively. \item No fixed $k$ noisy balls, i.e., $k=0$. \item The multiset of bins chosen by the expected $np$ noisy balls are $\TT_\Noise$. \end{itemize} Then the lemma immediately follows from Theorem~\ref{thm:bibdp}. \end{proof}

+For a query $x$, the analyzer (Algorithm \ref{algo:a-fe0}) simply counts the number of messages that equal to $x$, followed by a bias-removal step.